Product Launch: The Ultimate Guide provides a big-picture perspective of launching a product.

 Launch objectives are the “North Star” during the pre-launch phase.
 Any changes to the North Star have an impact on your strategy, readiness, resources, and budget.

 Example: Synergient is launching a new product.
-Sales leaders are focused on revenue, but the sales cycle expects to average nine months or longer.
+Sales leaders are focused on revenue, but the sales cycle is expected to average nine months or longer.
 Having a launch objective tied to sales doesn't seem realistic.
 Another consideration is that the target buyers are risk averse and are likely to ask for references or evidence that other customers are getting value.
 Otherwise, they won't buy.
-In this scenario, changing the primary launch objective to focus on getting early adopter customers to agree to be reference customers is the logical choice.
+In this scenario, the logical choice is changing the primary launch objective to focus on getting early adopter customers to agree to be reference customers.
 Get references first, and the revenue will follow.

 Tracking Progress for Continuous Improvement